odoo/documentation/accounting/others/adviser/budget.rst

 Budgetary positions are the general accounts for which you want to keep budgets (typically expense or income accounts).
-They need to be defined so Odoo can know it which accounts he needs to go get the budget information.
+They need to be defined so Twenty20 can know it which accounts he needs to go get the budget information.
 Some might be already installed with your chart of accounts.